muhannadnouri/muhannadnouri.github.io/content/blog/map-reduce-filter-javascript.md

 weight = 2
 +++

-Functional Programming in JavaScript
+This post is a basic walkthrough of JavaScript's map, filter, and reduce methods that provides practical use cases of functional programming in JavaScript.
 <!--more-->

-- In this post, I will explain the JavaScript's map, reduce, and filter functions work, and explore some practical use cases of functional programming in JavaScript.

 ### What do they all have in common?
 - All three functions are array methods (i.e. methods you can call on your array variables).